-The U.S. Chamber of Commerce respectfully submits this letter for the record for the hearing entitled "Protecting Consumer Privacy in the Era of Big Data," and commends the Subcommittee for taking the lead in bringing together stakeholders to address this critically important issue.

-The Chamber recognizes the importance of consumer privacy and, for this reason, we recently released model data privacy legislation,1 which includes a nationwide privacy framework to protect privacy based upon risk to consumers, encourages transparency, and promotes innovation through collaboration between government and private stakeholders.
-We believe you should move forward with legislation that draws upon the principles as incorporated in the model legislation.
+The Chamber commends the Commission for taking the lead in bringing together stakeholders to address this critically important issue.
+The Chamber recognizes the importance of consumer privacy and for this reason it recently adopted and released ten privacy principles for policymakers.
+These principles address the need for a nationwide privacy framework that protects privacy based upon risk to consumers, encourages transparency, and promotes innovation through a collaborative relationship between government and private stakeholders.
+The Chamber encourages the policymakers to adopt an approach that draws upon these principles.